-The workloads running on this GPU are coordinated by the Command Stream Front-end (CSF).
+The workloads running on the GPU are coordinated by the Command Stream Front-end (CSF).
 The front-end schedules command streams submitted by the driver on to three hardware work queues, which dispatch processing tasks to the shader cores and tiling unit.
-There are three work queues, one for general-purpose compute shading, one for vertex shading and tiling, and one for fragment shading.
+There are three work queues, one for general-purpose compute shading, one for the binning phase of render pass processing, and one for the main phase of render pass processing.